datakurre/bfg-gae-buildout/README.txt

 Uploading and managing
 ----------------------

-Update the name of your Google App Engine application into `src/wrapper/app.yaml`.
+Update the name of your Google App Engine application at `src/wrapper/app.yaml`.

 To upload application files, run::